 The best way to completely boycott this gigantic rip-off is for southbound drivers to merely exit the Gore Hill Freeway at the Pacific Highway exit and drive down to Falcon Street.
 Northbound drivers can use the RTA operated non-tolled northbound ramp heading from the harbour crossing and North Sydney onto Falcon Street, denying these rapacious highway robbers the revenue from access ramps that should be free.

 There are some great tools you can use to make it easy to navigate to avoid toll roads:

 TELL YOUR FRIENDS - Let your motorist friends know of your experiences and how you manage to save a lot of money and lose very little time by avoiding toll roads and hopefully they will do the same.
 Promote the idea wherever you go and it is surprising how such things catch on.

-Of course sometimes it is very difficult to avoid toll roads such as the Sydney Harbour Bridge and Tunnel for people who live in the Northern Beaches areas and need to go to Sydney Airport or suburbs south of the Parramatta River.
+Of course sometimes it is very difficult to avoid toll roads such as the Sydney Harbour Bridge and Tunnel for people who live in the Northern Beaches areas and need to go to Sydney Airport or suburbs close to the Sydney CBD south of the Parramatta River.
 This is why the Sydney Harbour crossings should be free, because there is no feasible alternative route.

 However, it has been shown that a boycott of the CCT and LCT does work and people power can send these toll roads broke, to the point where with luck, they will be eventually have to be resumed by the government and turned into freeways.